HARI-G-YADHAV/Hall_Ticket/README.md

-# Marklist Downloader
+# HallTicket Downloader

-Flask webapp which downloads marklist of student by provided .csv file and URL
+Flask webapp which downloads Hallticket of student by provided .csv file and URL

 ## Authors